couchbase/docs-operator/clusterStatusGuide.md

         cb-example-0002

-Members represent pods that are managed by the couchbase-operator.
+Members represent pods that are managed by the Couchbase Operator.
 All members in the Ready section represent pods that make up the Couchbase cluster.
 The status of cluster members is directly affected by the value of ```Size``` in the cluster spec.
 When `Size` is increased a member add event is generated, followed by rebalance:

     Events:
       ...
 NewMemberAdded		New member cb-example-0003 added to cluster